 Fad diets promote quick weight loss which are easy to be implemented and do not take longer time to give the result.
-Low carbohydrate diet has shown success in weight reduction and treatment for disease such as diabetes and cardiovascular disease while it may provide weight loss in the short term.
-Regarding low fat diet, there is direct correlation between the fat and disease, which make the people can avoid disease by decrease the amount of fat in the food and decrease the total daily energy consumption reduction of saturated fatty acid or an increase of polyunsaturated fatty acid concentration in the diet is the more effective approach in lowering human blood lipid concentrations.
+Low carbohydrate diet has shown success in weight reduction and treatment for pathologies such as diabetes and cardiovascular stresses, while it may provide weight loss in the short term.
+Regarding low fat diet, there is a direct correlation between fat and disease, thus, people can avoid related diseases by decreasing the amount of fat intake in the food.
+It was also evident that strategies such as a decrease in the total daily energy consumption; reduction of saturated fatty acid or an increase of polyunsaturated fatty acid in the diet is a more effective approach in lowering human blood lipid concentrations.